GreenSteam/pycon.dk/index.md

 ### Talks

-- Pretty Python—Why readability matters?
-Best practices for writing clean, readable Python code *by Jakob Pulczynski*
 - Using the dis library, for understanding and debugging code *by Kristian Glob Johansson*
+- PEP 257 and pep257 *by Vladimir Keleshev*
 - [Subbmit a talk](mailto:meetup@pycon.dk?subject=I want to give a talk about <blank>)